tradingview/rest_integrations_docs/source/data/Streaming.rst

 same data to all of them.
 Unnecessary restrictions (firewall, rate limits, etc.) should be disabled on the broker's side for the provided TradingView IP addresses.

-We use HTTP 1.1 `chunked transfer encoding`_ as a streaming transport.
-WebSocket protocol is not supported at the moment.
+We use HTTP 1.1 `chunked transfer encoding`_ as a streaming transport, WebSocket protocol is not supported.
 All intermediate proxies must also support this mode.
 All messages must end with ``\n``.
 Streaming should contain real-time data only.
 It shouldn\'t contain snapshots of data.
 Server must not close the connection.

 Data feed should provide trades and quotes: